TWTG-R-D-B-V/neon-product-documentation/PG/LoRa Communication/README.md

 Examples of uplink and downlink messages are available: [./Protocol v1/examples/](./Protocol%20v1/examples/).
 The examples follow the [TS013-1.0.0 Payload Codec API](https://resources.lora-alliance.org/technical-specifications/ts013-1-0-0-payload-codec-api) specification.
-The examples are in JSON, which is an arrays of messages with input and expected output when encoding/decoding.
+The examples are in JSON, which is an array of messages with input and expected output when encoding/decoding.
 JSON schemas for the JSON examples can be found here: https://github.com/TWTG-R-D-B-V/lorawan-payload-codec-tools/tree/main/schemas .

 ## Known issues